rahul0299/everything-sg/README.md

     -   **cache.py**: Implements caching mechanisms to improve performance by storing frequently accessed data.
     -   **db.py**: Provides functionalities to connect to the database, execute queries, and manage transactions.

--   **reference/**
-    Used to store reference data or configurations that the backend might need.

-    -   **dummy_data.json**: Provides sample data that may be used during development or testing to simulate real-world data.

 -   **v1/**
     Contains the API endpoints, grouped under version 1 of the API.
 Each file focuses on a specific functionality:
     -   **attractions.py**: